 - The software is very/extremely useful and made the understanding of material selection to be a quick and easy process

 - Easy to use and it gives information that is very easy to comprehend quickly

 - I like the way the data is presented—very clear

 - Very good when used in conjunction with the lecture notes.

-- As a result, it has been decided to extend the use of the CES EduPack across other departments through a Faculty License.”
+- As a result, it has been decided to extend the use of the EduPack across other departments through a Faculty License.”

 - The license at the University of Bristol’s Faculty of Engineering uses Granta’s Campus-wide license scheme.

 Students use EduPack software on their own PCs

 - Prof Rajesh Bhaskaran, Cornell University, USA, Sibley School of Mechanical and Aerospace Engineering “The enrollment license works well for us because it allows our students to run EduPack on their own computers while they are at Cornell.
 Anecdotal evidence suggests that students really appreciate having the software on their personal machines since this makes it convenient for them to access the software.”

 Home-based students use EduPack software on their own PCs